Kachin people: 2011–2013 conflict in Kachin State

 Following the 2011 election of Thein Sein as President of Myanmar additional ceasefires were signed with many of the largest ethnic armed organizations (EAOs) signaling reconciliation.
 However, on June 9, 2011, Tatmadaw forces broke the 17-year ceasefire and launched an armed offensive against the KIO along the Taping River near a hydroelectric plant.
 During the attack, Tatmadaw forces abducted KIO Lance Corporal Chang Ying only to return his tortured body days later.
 The move prompted retaliation from KIO and began a series of deadly skirmishes between the two.
-By 2012 fighting between KIA and Tatmadaw forces escalated to all regions of the Kachin state.
-After multiple rounds of discussion, President Thein Sein declared a temporary ceasefire in May 2013 against the desires of Tatmadaw commanders on the ground.
-By the end of the two year conflict, an estimated 100,000 Kachin people were displaced.